soupi/learn-haskell-blog-generator/src/04-markup.md

 - Headers: prefix by a number of `*` characters
 - Paragraphs: a group of lines without empty lines in between
 - Unordered lists: a group of lines each prefixed with `- `
-- Unordered lists: a group of lines each prefixed with `# `
+- Ordered lists: a group of lines each prefixed with `# `
 - Code blocks: a group of lines each prefixed with `> `

 Here's a sample document which we will use as an example: